We would like to thank Steve Sellers for his generosity

 Online safety awareness training for young children in care for fostering providers.
 We will cover common social media apps the benefits and concerns.
 Privacy settings and safeguards explained to help young people in care's awareness and to promote a safe and positive experience when using the Internet.

-Guardian Saints work with fostering organisations and individuals responsible for safeguarding young people in care.
-We help them build robust policy and practices for data protection and online safety.
 As part of the work we did to support Safer Internet Day this year, we collected information about how young people in care used the internet, what they liked and disliked and what worried them about using it.
 This report presents a summary of what they told us.

-Guardian Saints work with organisations and individuals responsible for safeguarding young people in care.
-We help them build robust policy and practices for data protection and online safety.
 As part of the work we did to support Safer Internet Day this year, we collected information about how young people in care used the internet, what they liked and disliked and what worried them about using it.
 This report presents a summary of what they told us.